wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 From the core at the bottom of <a target="_blank" href="https://www.linkedin.com/pulse/kubernetes-honorable-captain-bridge-gaurav-jain/">the diagram above</a>, Kubernetes runs each app that has been "dockerized" within a <strong>Container</strong> "image" folder stored for retrieval from a <strong>Docker image registry</strong> (such as Docker Hub or JFrog Artifactory).

 Several app Containers can run within each of several <strong>Pods</strong>.

 Within each Pod, all Containers share the same lifecycle -- get created and removed together.
+In other words, each Pod is duplicated with the same Containers specified in a Deployment.

-Several Pods are usually run within each <strong>Worker Node</strong>: the app Container plus sidecars such as <a target="_blank" href="https://wilsonmar.github.io/servicemesh">Service Mesh</a>.
+A Pod can consists of app Containers plus sidecars such as <a target="_blank" href="https://wilsonmar.github.io/servicemesh">Service Mesh</a>.

+As many <strong>Replicas</strong> of one or more Pods are run within each <strong>Worker Node</strong>.

 The Kubernetes <strong>Master Node</strong> has several services processes which together orchestrates (manages) several <strong>Worker Nodes</strong>.
 The Master Node (aka "Control Plane") runs several key processes (aka service components):